-The Board of Parole considers applications for Work and Educational Release.
+The Board of Parole considers applications for participation in the Post-Care Program (Work and Educational Release).
 Therefore, anyone removed from the program by institution officials should be granted the opportunity to have a hearing before the Board of Parole to determine if such removal was warranted in compliance with the principles as set forth in Morrissey vs Brewer.
-The following figures represent the actions of the Board for those hearings from July 1, 1977 through June 30, 1978.
+The following figures represent the actions of the Board for those hearings from July 1, 1978 through June 30, 1979.